3 and 4 Walsh Fold: Architecture

-The building is constructed of dressed stone with prominent quoins and topped by a stone slate roof, complemented by brick chimney stacks.
-It is arranged over two storeys with a symmetrical frontage divided into four bays, the outermost bay featuring a gable.
-The windows are double-chamfered mullioned types, with those on the ground floor and the gabled bay enhanced by label mouldings.
-The ground floor includes a series of multi-light windows, some of which have lost mullions over time, while the upper floor displays a varied arrangement of mullioned windows, including one blocked round-headed opening.
+The building is constructed of dressed stone with prominent quoins and is topped by a stone slate roof with brick chimney stacks.
+It is arranged over two storeys with a symmetrical four-bay frontage, the outer bay incorporating a gable.
+The windows are double-chamfered mullioned types; those on the ground floor and within the gabled bay are fitted with label mouldings.
+The ground floor contains a series of multi-light windows, some of which have lost mullions, while the upper floor features a varied arrangement of mullioned openings, including one blocked round-headed window.

-The main entrance is set between the first and second bays and is sheltered by a glazed porch added in the 20th century, with an additional doorway in the gabled bay.
-A substantial cross-axial chimney stack rises from the roof, and the right-hand return wall contains a blocked round-headed opening alongside paired mullioned windows, flanked by two brick lateral stacks.
-At the rear, a later outshut extends beneath a swept cat-slide roof, partially concealing earlier fenestration, and includes a mullioned window and a secondary entrance.
+The main entrance is positioned between the first and second bays and is sheltered by a glazed porch added in the 20th century, with a further doorway in the gabled bay.
+A substantial cross-axial chimney stack rises from the roof, and the right-hand return wall contains a blocked round-headed opening and paired mullioned windows, flanked by two brick lateral stacks.
+At the rear, a later outshut extends beneath a swept cat-slide roof, partly obscuring earlier fenestration, and incorporates a mullioned window and a secondary entrance.